ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 You'll need to do this through whichever domain registrar you use to manage your domains (which may not be UKFast).
 If you don't know who your domain registrar is you can do a 'WHOIS' lookup on websites such as https://whois.icann.org/

-The nameserver change may take upto 48 hours to propegate accross the world.
+The nameserver change may take up to 48 hours to propagate across the world.
 A good tool to check this is https://www.whatsmydns.net/

 ## 2) Connect your domain

 - Login to [MyUKFast](https://my.ukfast.co.uk) and head to `DDoSX Protection` in the navigation menu.

-- Click the red `GET STARTED` button if this is your first domain, or click 'Add additional domain' in the top right if this is an additional doamin.
+- Click the red `GET STARTED` button if this is your first domain, or click 'Add additional domain' in the top-right if this is an additional domain.

 - Enter the domain that you want to protect in the 'Domain Name' text box

-- Select any additional features you'd like like to add to this domain such as CDN or WAF by clicking the check box next to your chosen features.
+- Select any additional features you'd like like to add to this domain such as CDN or WAF by clicking the checkbox next to your chosen features.

-- Double check your domain and selected additional features and then press 'Buy Now'
+- Double-check your domain and selected additional features and then press 'Buy Now'

-- Click `Complete Transaction` on the next page to completed payment process.
+- Click `Complete Transaction` on the next page to complete the payment process.
 (You won't have to complete this step if you have already ordered DDoSX<sup>®</sup>, WAF or CDN via your UKFast account manager -  Any existing credits will be consumed first).

 ![connect](files/ddosx_safedns_connect.png)

 ## 3) Configure Domain

-Once a new domain has been added to DDoSX<sup>®</sup>, you will automatially be taken to the configuration page for that domain.
+Once a new domain has been added to DDoSX<sup>®</sup>, you will automatically be taken to the configuration page for that domain.

-**Seting up Records**
+**Setting up Records**

-Alternatively, navigate to the main DDoSX<sup>®</sup> page on via the navigrtion bar on the left, click on the domain you want to configure, and then and click `Configure` tab.
+Alternatively, navigate to the main DDoSX<sup>®</sup> page on via the navigation bar on the left, click on the domain you want to configure, and then and click `Configure` tab.

-First, use the `Add Record` button to configure your root and subdomains' origin IP addess.
+First, use the `Add Record` button to configure your root and subdomains' origin IP address.
 This will be the IP address that the request is forwarded to after being routed through DoSX<sup>®</sup>.
-This is usually you web server or load balancer's external IP address.
+This is usually your web server or load balancer's external IP address.

 ![configuredomain](files/ddosx_add_record.png)

 You can add multiple subdomains at once via the `Add Record` button.
-Once you're happy with your configure, press the `Confirm` buttom
+Once you're happy with your configure, press the `Confirm` button

 The origin IP address of any of your subdomains (Including your root domain) can be changed by editing the IP in the text box shown under `Origin IP` for the specific record.

 **Adding SSL Certificates**

-Before presing the `Apply Changes` button, we can add any required SSL certificates to our domains.
+Before pressing the `Apply Changes` button, we can add any required SSL certificates to our domains.

 To add an SSL certificate, click the `SSL` Tab.
-Any existing SSL certificates, or SSL certificates purchased through UKFast for this domain should show up here.
+Any existing SSL certificates or SSL certificates purchased through UKFast for this domain should show up here.

 If the required SSL certificate for the domain does not show up in here, we can add it by pressing the `Add SSL` button.

 Enter your SSL's Private Key, Certificate, any CA/Chain certificates (Optional) and a name for this SSL.
-Press the `Create an SSl` button to add your SSL to DoSX<sup>®</sup>.
+Press the `Create an SSL` button to add your SSL to DoSX<sup>®</sup>.

 ![configuredomain](files/ddosx_add_ssl.png)

 At this point, you should be able to go back into the `DNS Records` tab and select the SSL you want to apply via the `SSL` dropdown for each record.
 Only SSLs that are valid for the configured subdomain will show in the dropdown.
 For example, an SSL for only `www.ukfast.co.uk` and `ukfast.co.uk` will NOT show in the dropdown for  `my.ukfast.co.uk`.
-Wildcard SSL certificates should show for all applicable sub domains.
+Wildcard SSL certificates should show for all applicable subdomains.

 Ensure that the `DDOSx Protection` toggle switch is enabled for all the domains you want to enable DDOSx for.
 This will **NOT** put DDOSx live just yet, toggling this switch will only enable the domain within DDoSX<sup>®</sup>.

 ![configuredomain](files/configuredomain.PNG)

-Finally, click `Apply Changes` and your domain will now be setup on the UKFast DDoSX<sup>®</sup> network, and configured appropriately.
+Finally, click `Apply Changes` and your domain will now be set up on the UKFast DDoSX<sup>®</sup> network, and configured appropriately.
 (You should allow up to 10 minutes for the changes to be fully applied)

 ## 4) Configure Additional Features

 You now have the option to configure and additional DDoSX<sup>®</sup> features such as CDN and WAF before testing and putting your domain live.

-The confgiuration of CDN and WAF can be quite complex, so each have their own documentation.
+The configuration of CDN and WAF can be quite complex, so each has its own documentation.

 [CDN Documentation](/network/cdn/cachingrules.html)

 [WAF Documentation](/security/ddos/wafsettings)

-Alternativly, you can skip the configuration of additional features for now and re-visit it after DDOSx has been verified as working and out live.
+Alternatively, you can skip the configuration of additional features for now and re-visit it after DDOSx has been verified as working and put live.
 To do this, continue to step 5.

 ## 5) Test domain and put live